-When you back up Connection Server, the View LDAP configuration is exported as encrypted LDIF data.
-To restore the encrypted backup Horizon 7 configuration, you must provide the data recovery password.
+- When you back up Connection Server, the Horizon Directory configuration is exported as encrypted LDIF data.
+To restore the encrypted backup VMware Horizon configuration, you must provide the data recovery password.
 The password must contain between 1 and 128 characters.

 Also, updated clients expect information about the server's certificate to be communicated as part of the TLS handshake between client and server.
 Often updated clients do not trust self-signed certificates.

-If your company uses proxy settings for Internet access, you might have to configure your Connection Server hosts to use the proxy.
+Important: If your company uses proxy settings for Internet access, you might have to configure your Connection Server hosts to use the proxy.
 This step ensures that servers can access certificate revocation checking sites on the Internet.
 You can use Microsoft Netshell commands to import the proxy settings to Connection Server.
-For more information, see "Troubleshooting Horizon 7 Server Certificate Revocation Checking" in the Horizon 7 Administration document.
+For more information, see "Troubleshooting Horizon Server Certificate Revocation Checking" in the Horizon Installation document.

-You might need to make security protocol configuration changes to continue to be compatible with vSphere.
+- You might need to make security protocol configuration changes to continue to be compatible with vSphere.
 If possible, apply patches to ESXi and vCenter Server to support TLSv1.1 and TLSv1.2 before upgrading Connection Server.
-If you cannot apply patches, reenable TLSv1.0 on Connection Server before upgrading.
-For more information, see Enable TLSv1.0 on vCenter Connections from Connection Server.

 If you plan to perform fresh installations of Connection Server instances on additional physical or virtual machines, see the complete list of installation requirements in the Horizon Installation document.